VidushiChitranshi/3D-Tube-for-Condensation-/README.md

-# 3D-Tube-for-Condensation
+# 2D-Tube-for-Water-Condensation

-A 3D Ansys model to simulate the condensation of water in a narrow tube surrounded by a cold bath.
+A 2D Ansys model to simulate the condensation of water in a narrow tube using the Evporation-Condensation Model in Fluent.